3 Data Preparation in Practice: From Raw Data to Insight

 Random Sampling Imputation in R

-To assess the effect of imputation visually, the scatter plots below show the relationship between diamond width (y) and price before and after imputation:
+To assess the effect of random sampling imputation, we compare the relationship between diamond width and price before and after imputation:

 ggplot(diamonds) +